meerk40t/meerk40t/README.md

 The batch file avoids the command prompt.

+* Right click and "Run as Administrator" if you have permissions errors.

 ## Command Prompt Fallback

+You will need python:
+* Download and install from: https://www.python.org/

 You need to use `python` and the requirements of `wxPython` `pyusb` and `Pillow` to run `MeerK40t.py`.

 Windows Instructions:

-You will need python:
-* Download and install from: https://www.python.org/

 You will need Meerk40t:
 * Download click: "Clone or Download".